Literature of French - speaking countries for language teachers 4100-IVLITFRA

 Learning outcomes

-- S_W02: essential terminology relating to: linguistics, literary studies, relevant to teaching foreign languages.
+: linguistics, literary studies, relevant to the teaching of foreign languages.

 Skills: the graduate is able to

-- S_U01:search, analyse, evaluate, select and use information, using a variety of sources and methods, including advanced information and communication techniques, in Polish and in French.
+S_U01: search for, analyse, evaluate, select and use information using various sources and methods, including advanced information and communication technologies, in Polish and French.

--S_04: apply the assumptions and requirements of the core curriculum for
+S_U04: apply the assumptions and requirements of the core curriculum for French for the third stage of education and the requirements of language education in higher education

 Social competences: the graduate is prepared to

-S_K03: take responsibility for the promotion and preservation of the cultural
+S_K03: take responsibility for preserving the cultural heritage of the region,

-S_K09: participate in cultural and social issues through the use of a variety of
+S_K09: participate in cultural and social life, using various

 Assessment criteria